Cervarix

 Cervarix is a vaccine against certain types of cancer-causing human papillomavirus (HPV).

 Cervarix is designed to prevent infection from HPV types 16 and 18, that cause about 70% of cervical cancer cases.
 These types also cause most HPV-induced genital and head and neck cancers.
 Additionally, some cross-reactive protection against virus strains 45 and 31 were shown in clinical trials.
 Cervarix also contains AS04, a proprietary adjuvant that has been found to boost the immune system response for a longer period of time.

 Cervarix is manufactured by GlaxoSmithKline.
 An alternative product, from Merck & Co., is known as Gardasil.
-Cervarix was voluntarily taken off of the market in the US in 2016 due to low demand.
+Cervarix was voluntarily taken off the market in the US in 2016 due to low demand.

 Medical uses

 HPV is a virus, usually transmitted sexually, which can cause cervical cancer in a small percentage of those women genital infected.
 Cervarix is a preventative HPV vaccine, not therapeutic.
 HPV immunity is type-specific, so a successful series of Cervarix shots will not block infection from cervical cancer-causing HPV types other than HPV types 16 and 18 and some related types, so experts continue to recommend routine cervical Pap smears even for women who have been vaccinated.
 Vaccination alone, without continued screening, would prevent fewer cervical cancers than regular screening alone.

 Cervarix is indicated for the prevention of the following diseases caused by oncogenic HPV types 16 and 18: cervical cancer, cervical intraepithelial neoplasia (CIN) grade 2 or worse and adenocarcinoma in situ, and CIN grade 1.
 In the United States, Cervarix is approved for use in females 10 through 25 years of age while in some other countries the age limit is at least 45.

 As of September 2009, Cervarix was shown to be effective 7.3 years after vaccination.